hit-pay/prestashop1.8-extension/Readme.md

 ## Changelog

+= 2.0.6 =
+* Updated on Jul 13, 2025
+* Tested on 9.0.0
+* Upgraded to compatible with 9.0.0
+* Fixed Drop-In create payment request ajax url
+* Fixed payment status display ajax url

+= 2.0.5 =
+* Updated on May 11, 2024
+* Fixed Hitpay Fee Currency Issue

+= 2.0.4 =
+* New logos are added

+= 2.0.3 =
+* Drop-in Feature Included

+= 2.0.2 =
+* Refund currency display issue in the admin
+* Fixed: Error message: Call to protected method ToolsCore::getContextLocale() from context 'Hitpay'

+= 2.0.1 =
+* HitPay SDK included within the package

+= 2.0.0 =
+* HitPay payment details displayed under admin order total section
+* Added purpose field to the gateway
+* Merchants can enter their own payment title which will display during the checkout.
+* Merchants can choose their own order status which would be set upon successful payment.

 = 1.0.0 =
 * Initial release.

-== Upgrade Notice ==

-= 2.0.0 =
-- HitPay payment details displayed under admin order total section
-- Added purpose field to the gateway
-- Merchants can enter their own payment title which will display during the checkout.
-- Merchants can choose their own order status which would be set upon successful payment.

-= 2.0.1 =
-- HitPay SDK included within the package

-= 2.0.2 =
-- Refund currency display issue in the admin
-- Fixed: Error message: Call to protected method ToolsCore::getContextLocale() from context 'Hitpay'

-= 2.0.3 =
-- Drop-in Feature Included

-= 2.0.4 =
-- New logos are added

-= 2.0.5 =
-- Updated on May 11, 2024
-- Fixed Hitpay Fee Currency Issue